yarkhinephyo/15-445-database-systems-notes/19 - Database Logging.md

 ![](images/Pasted%20image%2020221114221241.png)

-<u>Advantages</u> - Never have to redo changes.
+<ins>Advantages</ins> - Never have to redo changes.
 Undo is only removing the shadow pages.

-<u>Disadvantages</u> - Copying the entire table is expensive.
+<ins>Disadvantages</ins> - Copying the entire table is expensive.
 Data gets fragmented during copy-on-writes.
 Need garbage-collection.
 Only supports one transaction at a time.

 **Write-ahead log**

 Log contains enough information to undo and redo the database.
 DBMS must write to disk the log file records of an object before flushing the object to disk.

-<u>Steal and no-force policy</u>
+<ins>Steal and no-force policy</ins>

 Can write out dirty pages before they are commited.
 Not required to flush out the dirty pages before saying "committed".
 (Have to still flush out the log records)